qwertie/home/misc/Atlas-Shrugged-summary.md

 > "I don't feel it.
 Do you wish me to fake it?"

-> "But that's what I'm begging you for— to feel it!"
+> "But that's what I'm begging you for — to feel it!"

 > "On what ground?" [...]
 "In exchange for what?"